 Self-professed corporate geek by day, and Garbage Activist by night, Ming is definitely someone to follow on your zero waste journey!
 Offering amazing Hong Kong-based tips on where to find plastic-free products around the city, Ming’s Instagram is an easy-to-follow feed is insightful and so inspiring. #WCW all the way!

 We have so much love for Lisa Odell, the founder of Plastic-Free HK.
 As Hong Kong’s first e-shop to sell sustainable and eco-friendly goods, we love keeping abreast of all the new and wonderful zero waste wares coming to her shop!
 Read about her plastic-free journey here.

-A blog and Instagram started by couple Agnese and Alex, The Zero Waste Cottage walks us through the everyday lives of two (very!) young Hong Kongers looking to live a low impact life in a plastic-happy city.
-Posing great questions and offering eco-friendly solutions to everyday routines, Zero Waste Cottage is a very useful resource for transitioning lifestyles.
+A blog and Instagram started by couple Agnese and Alex, Our Simple Cottage walks us through the everyday lives of two (very!) young Hong Kongers looking to live a low impact life in a plastic-happy city.
+Posing great questions and offering eco-friendly solutions to everyday routines, Our Simple Cottage is a very useful resource for transitioning lifestyles.

 The Zero Waste Challenge

 We have the ultimate girl crush on Hannah Chung!
 After completing (and documenting) a whole year of living zero waste called The Zero Waste Challenge, the London transplant offers regular tips to get around the plastic and food waste in Hong Kong.

 A zero waste community hub aimed at guiding Hong Kongers toward a circular economy (keeping resources in use for as long as possible, then recovering and regenerating products and materials at the end of each service life), Loop Unite features inspiring eco-warriors from various industries and offers coaching advice to private clients and companies to reduce waste.

 Plastic Free Foodie